sebastianotronto/nissy/README.md

 ## Requirements

+** Warning: ** *This section is not up to date with the code.
+In nissy-2.0beta8 or later the only way to get the table files is to generate them yourself.
+All but the huge table just requires a few minutes; the huge table for optimal solving can require a couple of hours.
+Use more than 1 thread if you can.*

 A full installation of Nissy requires a little more than 2Gb of space, of which 1.6Gb are occupied by the huge pruning table for fast optimal solving, and running it requires the same amount of RAM.